- Oops!Something went wrong.Please try again later.

 Here are five of the eight stocks that made it through the screen:

-Allison Transmission Holdings, Inc. ALSN is a designer and manufacturer of fully-automatic transmissions for commercial and defense vehicles.
-The company sports a Zacks Rank #1.
-It delivered average four-quarter earnings surprise of 29.88%.
+NetApp, Inc. NTAP is a provider of enterprise storage, and data management software and hardware products and services.
+The company sports a Zacks Rank #1, currently.
+It has a trailing four-quarter earnings surprise of 35.06%, on average.
 You can see the complete list of today’s Zacks #1 Rank stocks here.